Ditto mark: History

 Ditto marks date to cuneiform tablets.

+"Do." ditto marks in the 1951 Canadian census.

 Early evidence of ditto marks can be seen on a cuneiform tablet of the Neo-Assyrian period (934–608 BCE) where two vertical marks are used in a table of synonyms to repeat text.

 The word ditto comes from the Tuscan language, where it is the past participle of the verb dire (to say), with the meaning of "said", as in the locution "the said story".
 The first recorded use of ditto with this meaning in English occurs in 1625.

 In English, the abbreviation "do.", usually italicised, has sometimes been used instead of ditto marks - see example below, and also in a table in a U.S. Patent.